-Data breaches at prominent companies, including Equifax, Target, Uber and JP Morgan Chase, keep security top of mind for all of us.
+Data breaches at prominent companies, including T-Mobile, ChatGPT, Chick-fil-A and the mass hack of the file transfer tool, MOVEit, which affected more than 200 organizations, keep security top of mind for all of us.
 Business security concerns encompass protecting customer data, confidential employee records, product information and financial data.

 Document management software should ensure that documents and data are captured, processed and stored securely and protected against misuse or loss.
 Make sure that a robust rights structure controls which documents and data users can view, retrieve, edit, export, modify and delete.
 This enforces confidentiality because the information is only accessible to authorized users.
 Defining access rights guarantees that documents cannot be changed without authorization and that changes can be tracked.